-Typically, cyber criminals behind malspam campaigns like this one attempt to trick recipients into opening a malicious file that is attached to the email or can be downloaded through the included website link.
-When executed, that file infects a computer with certain malware.
-This particular malspam campaign is used to distribute an information stealing Trojan called TrickBot.
+Typically, cyber criminals behind malspam campaigns such as this attempt to trick recipients into opening a malicious file, which is attached to the email or can be downloaded through an included website link.
+When executed, the file infects computers with malware.
+This particular malspam campaign is used to distribute an information-stealing Trojan called TrickBot.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|

 |Hoax||Cyber criminals disguise this malspam campaign as an email related to voting in a Black Lives Matter campaign.|

 |Attachment(s)||e-vote_form_3438.doc, e-vote_form_8748.doc (their names might vary).|

 |Detection Names||BitDefender (VB:Trojan.VBA.Agent.BFO), Emsisoft (VB:Trojan.VBA.Agent.BFO (B)), Kaspersky (HEUR:Trojan.MSOffice.Shellex.gen), Microsoft (Trojan:O97M/Obfuse.JM!MTB), Full List Of Detections (VirusTotal)|

 |Symptoms||Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|